 If you break or lose a tooth in an accident, or if you suddenly develop an unbearable toothache, you need emergency dental treatment.

 At Rainbow Dental Practice, we understand how important it is to provide immediate care to treat sudden tooth pain and oral injuries that may occur as a result of accidents.
 Our emergency dentist services are well-equipped to address serious dental issues that simply cannot wait until regular office hours.
 We also offer same day appointments during business hours.

 We hope you never need emergency dental care, but if you do you can contact us on 02 8021 5285.
-We are proud to extend our emergency dentistry service whenever you need, after hours or even during weekends.
+We are proud to extend our emergency dentistry service by appointment.

 Accidental tooth injury is not the only reason why you might need emergency dental checkup.
 Broken dentures, lost fillings or crowns, infected oral injuries, or even certain unbearable toothache due to cavities or abscesses, must be taken care of immediately.

 Manage your pain and get back to your life